mo-xiaoxi/ESpoofing/README.md

 #### 2. Send spoofing emails with malformed sender address

-[run_fuzz_test.py](./run_fuzz_test.py) will use the generated samples to test the security verification logic of the target mail system.
+[run_fuzz_test.py](./run_fuzz_test.py)  uses the generated samples to test the security verification logic of the target mail system.
 We also carefully control the message sending rate with intervals over 10 minutes to minimize the impact's target email services.

 **Usage:**